Transfer and Re-Entry Abroad

 Being a part of STARS, you may be older than the average undergraduate and may have additional work, home, and family obligations.
 You may be married, have a child, or working full time.
 However, regardless of the hurdles, studying abroad can be a great opportunity to learn another language, practice cross-cultural communication skills, and better understand global issues.
 Studying abroad can also give you a great advantage in the job market.
 When considering programs, here are a few examples questions to consider:

-- Is it possible to take a dependent along with me when I study abroad?
+- What programs can I take dependents along with me when I study abroad?

 - If I am not able to be away for very long, how do I get the most out of a short-term experience abroad?